cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

     init checkers
 ```

-Accessorily, this has also created the first shot of `config/genesis.json` on every node, although you will start work with the one on `val-alice`.
+As a secondary effect, this also creates the first shot of `config/genesis.json` on every node, although you will start work with the one on `val-alice`.

 Early decisions that you can make at this stage are: